 The chilling oldest international cold case ever to be solved

-"I was 17 when my 25-year old brother, Chris, was brutally and inexplicably murdered in 1978.
+"I was 17 when my 25-year old brother, Chris, a junior doctor, was brutally and inexplicably murdered in 1978.
 I can still recall the sense of paralysing shock that ricocheted through my family the day we received confirmation from the British Foreign & Commonwealth Office that two tortured corpses found off the Guatemalan coast were those of Chris and his girlfriend Peta.

 It was in October 2015 that the thought came to me from out of the blue to use the internet to track down their killer and his two sons (whom we knew to have been on the boat at the time of their deaths).